codehound42/EduAction/README.md

 # What's next?
-- [ ] Add the assignment generation.
+- [ ] Add more educational content features assignemtn generation.
-- [ ] Add the fill the blanks exercises.
+    - [ ] "fill the blanks" exercise
 - [ ] Add the recommended other materials to learn.
 - [ ] Add option to customize number of flashcards to generate.
 - [ ] Add option to customize number of quizzes to generate.
 - [ ] Add option to customize the difficulty level.
+- [ ] Extra pages (about, contact, etc.).